Skip to main content

 Dementia support: helping with eating and drinking

 Dementia is a progressive condition.
 Over time, changes to memory, concentration and coordination can become more common.
 This can affect how a person eats and drinks.
-If you are a carer of a person with a dementia, you can do things to encourage them to eat and drink.
+If you care for someone with a dementia, you can do things to encourage them to eat and drink.

 How to help with memory and concentration changes